Keys to Negotiating a Used Car Trade In Value Last Updated On: November 30, 2016

 It is not hard to see the destructive effects of corrosion.
 During winter, many roads are coated with salt.
 Unfortunately, salt can corrode paint and cause rust to form on vehicle parts, and it greatly diminishes the value of a car.
 Many vehicle owners never notice that the bottom of their vehicle has been overrun with rust.

 The bottom of your car should be rinsed with a high-pressure washer like the ones found at a do-it-yourself car wash facility.
-Rinsing the bottom of your car periodically and before you trade it in or sell it privately will also remove any leaking oil residue and grease from the under-frame.
+Rinsing the bottom of your vehicle periodically and before you trade it in or sell it privately will also remove any leaking oil residue and grease from the under-frame.

 The Importance of Clean Interior

 To keep the interior clean, you should wash the inside portion of your windows, remove dust from the dashboard, vacuum the seats and remove garbage.
 You would be surprised to find out just how much trouble a small amount of debris can cause.

 For example, a few fries can start to grow mold, which can spread to your vehicle interior, and you have probably heard that mold is not good for your health.
 If there is too much moisture in your car, then mildew can form.
 Dust can be just as harmful as the mold.
 When you inhale dust particles, you can get sick, which is why cleaning is so important.

 Most modern vehicles are built with carpet interior, and they come with small carpet rugs.
 A great tip for cleaning carpeting and rugs involves the use of stuff brushes and compressed air.
 You should use compressed air to blast particles out of the crevices in your vehicle interior.
 Next, you should use a vacuum to capture all of the debris that you blasted out with the compressed air.
 It is important to use a stiff brush because it will loosen dirt embedded deep into the upholstery.
 To clean leather seats, you can use aloe and conditioner.